gama-platform/gama-platform.github.io/wiki/Operators.md

 #### Special cases:
   * "agents": list of existing node agents
   * "edges_species": the species of edges
-  * "synchronized": is the graph and the species of vertices and edges synchronized?
-  * "agents": list of existing node agents
-  * "edges_species": the species of edges
   * "layoutRadius": nodes of the graph will be located on a circle with radius layoutRadius and centered in the environment.
   * "synchronized": is the graph and the species of vertices and edges synchronized?
   * "vertices_specy": the species of vertices
   * "edges_species": the species of edges
   * "size": the graph will contain size nodes.
   * "layoutRadius": nodes of the graph will be located on a circle with radius layoutRadius and centered in the environment.
   * "synchronized": is the graph and the species of vertices and edges synchronized?
   * "vertices_specy": the species of vertices
   * "edges_species": the species of edges
   * "size": the graph will contain size nodes.
   * "synchronized": is the graph and the species of vertices and edges synchronized?
+  * "agents": list of existing node agents
+  * "edges_species": the species of edges
+  * "synchronized": is the graph and the species of vertices and edges synchronized?

 #### Examples:
 ```
-graph<myVertexSpecy,myEdgeSpecy> myGraph <- generate_complete_graph(
-			myListOfNodes,
-			myEdgeSpecy,
-		true);
 graph<myVertexSpecy,myEdgeSpecy> myGraph <- generate_complete_graph(
 			myListOfNodes,
 			myEdgeSpecy,